twardokus/v2verifier/README.md

 On each PC, navigate to the v2verifier directory and run `python3 main.py [local | remote] [dsrc | cv2x ]` (leave off the options for usage help) to execute the transmit and receiver V2V programs.

+## Replay attack with V2Verifier
+Conducting a replay attack requires three USRPs and three PCs.
+One USRP, which will be used to conduct the attack, will require two antennas.

+Set up two PCs as above and run the normal transmitter and receiver programs.
+Make sure to use the `-g` option with the `local` program to launch the receiver GUI.

+    python3 ./main.py [local | remote] dsrc [-g]

+On the third PC, connected to the USRP with two antennas, open the `wifi_rx.grc` and `wifi_tx.grc` flowgraphs in GNURadio.
+Also, open a terminal and navigate to the `replay_attack` directory in the V2Verifier directory.
+- Run the `wifi_rx.grc` flowgraph
+- Switch to the terminal and run `python3 ./replay_attack.py <seconds_to_collect>`
+- When the script prompts to press Enter, *wait!* Go back to GNURadio, stop the `wifi_rx.grc` flowgraph and run the `wifi_tx.grc` flowgraph
+- Return to the terminal and press Enter.
+The attacker will begin replaying messages.
+- Look at the receiver you started at the beginning.
+You should see the effects of the replay attack (e.g., warning messages in yellow text on the message feed) on the GUI.